stuhdy-cubby/stuhdy-cubby.github.io/index.md

 A live deployment of stUHdy cubby can be found at [https://stuhdy-cubby.xyz/#/](https://stuhdy-cubby.xyz/#/).

 ## User Guide
+The user guide provides a walkthrough of each page of stUHdy Cubby and its user interface features.
 ### Landing page
 The user is greeted with a simple landing page with a brief introudction about the features of stUHdy cubby.
 ![](imgs/final_landing.png)